karmaresearch/trident/README.md

 Trident requires that the Boost libraries are compiled with multi-threading support and should be available in accessable locations.
-Trident also requires Intel's Thread Building Block libraries.
-Trident uses other libraries (e.g.
+Trident also requires Intel's Thread Building Block libraries and libcurl.
+These three libraries will not be installed by the Trident compilation routines, so you must be sure they are already installed.

-Google's sparsehash library, LZ4, etc.), but if these other libraries are not available then CMake will (or should) automatically download and compile them.
+Trident uses other libraries (e.g. Google's sparsehash library, LZ4, etc.), but if these other libraries are not available then CMake will (or should) automatically download and compile them.

 Trident heavily relies on KOGNAC (an advanced compression library) to encode the knowledge graph and for various other routines.
 KOGNAC is available at <a